Professional practice

 - Bitel LLC v Kyrgyz Mobile Tel (Isle of Man): acted (with Graham Dunning KC) for the claimants, subsidiaries of Russia’s largest mobile telephone company, in respect of a claim before the High Court of the Isle of Man for in excess of US$800 million, arising out of the alleged misappropriation of a Kyrgyz telecoms company through corrupt court proceedings and asset laundering.
 James has conducted interlocutory hearings alone (including obtaining an order for disclosure of documents said to be subject to Swiss banking secrecy laws and resisting an application for disclosure of documents held by a parent company).
 The dispute settled part-way through a 10 week trial.

-- IOTA Violet LLC v Woman LLC (Isle of Man): assisted Manx advocates in obtaining interim relief and pursuing proceedings to attack complex asset protection arrangements involving offshore strusts established in St Vincent and the Isle of Man, including under the Fraudulent Assignments Act 1736.
+- IOTA Violet LLC v Woman LLC (Isle of Man): assisted Manx advocates in obtaining interim relief and pursuing proceedings to attack complex asset protection arrangements involving offshore trusts established in St Vincent and the Isle of Man, including under the Fraudulent Assignments Act 1736.

-- Appointment of provisional liquidators (BVI): advised and acted in Commercial Court proceedings to appoint a provisional liquidator in the BVI over a foreign company following the failure to satisfy a multi-hundred million USD arbitral award.
+- Appointment of provisional liquidators (BVI): advised and acted in BVI Commercial Court proceedings to appoint a provisional liquidator in the BVI over a foreign company following the failure to satisfy a multi-hundred million USD arbitral award.

 - Ismailaj v Debt International Advisory Limited (BVI): acted (alone) in Commercial Court proceedings to rectify a company’s register of members where the company had allegedly been taken over unlawfully by formerly trusted advisors.